vuongducphuong/documentation/content/applications/sales/rental.rst

 .. image:: rental/digital-documents-settings.png
    :align: center
-   :alt: Digital Documents settings in Odoo Rental
+   :alt: Digital Documents settings in Leansoft Rental

 .. note::
    This feature requires the :doc:`Sign <../finance/sign>` app.
-If necessary, Odoo installs it after activating *Digital Documents*.
+If necessary, Leansoft installs it after activating *Digital Documents*.

 Once the app settings are saved, you have the option to change the default *Rental Agreement* from